Last Updated September 22, 2020

 Dateline: Kuala Lumpur, Malaysia

-While I’m not fan of the state, I’m no fan of bureaucracy in any form.
-I was doing an interview for a radio show show the other day and the host and I got to talking about airlines that grow larger become bigger enablers of Big Government.
-All in an effort to ensure their growth trajectory continues.
+While I’m no fan of the state, I’m no fan of bureaucracy in any form.
+I was doing an interview for a radio show the other day and the host and I got to talking about how airlines that grow larger become enablers of Big Government – all in an effort to ensure that their growth trajectory continues.

-And in my case, that meant that Thai airline employees not knowing the current visa rules for Myanmar left me stranded in Bangkok, easily my least favorite city in Southeast Asia.
+And in my case, that meant that Thai airline employees who did not know the current visa rules for Myanmar left me stranded in Bangkok, easily my least favorite city in Southeast Asia.

 I quickly diverted to Kuala Lumpur.